johnwaynehacker/rwd-xray/README.md

 ---

-credit goes to george hotz for reverse engineering the firmware encoding
+credit goes to george hotz for reverse engineering the first firmware cipher